hatemzidi/dislikeBookmarklet/readme.md

 iDislikeThis Bookmarklet ![alt text](https://raw.github.com/hatemzidi/dislikeBookmarklet/master/images/logo.png)
 ========================

-iDislikeThis Bookmarklet, as suggests the name, is a small bookmarklet link that can be used to add a dislike emoji (![alt text](https://raw.github.com/hatemzidi/dislikeBookmarklet/master/images/dislike-symbol.png)) to any text field that has focus.
+iDislikeThis Bookmarklet, as suggests the name, is a small javascript-based bookmarklet that can be used to add a dislike emoji
+(![alt text](https://raw.github.com/hatemzidi/dislikeBookmarklet/master/images/dislike-symbol.png)) to any text field that has focus.

 just install it, and disapprove that status, image or comment ! ;)